tomvanbraeckel/yamcs.github.com/docs/api/General.md

 While it is in general recommended to use JSON as documented throughout this chapter, all REST operations also support Google Protocol Buffers for a lighter footprint.
 Yamcs Studio, for example, uses exclusively binary Protobuf messages.
 To mark your requests as Protobuf, set this HTTP header:

-    Content-Type: application/octet-stream
+    Content-Type: application/protobuf

 If you also want to server to respond with Protobuf messages, add the <tt>Accept</tt> header:

-    Accept: application/octet-stream
+    Accept: application/protobuf

 The <tt>.proto</tt> files that define the contract of the REST endpoint are included in the chapter [Proto Files](/docs/api/Proto_Files/).
 Using the <tt>protoc</tt> compiler, client code can be generated for Java, Python, C++ and more.

 The applicable top-level Protobuf messages are documented for every operation separately.
-If the response status is not <tt>200 OK</tt>, deserialize the response as of type <tt>RestExceptionMessage</tt>.
+If the response status is not between <tt>200</tt> and <tt>299</tt>, deserialize the response as of type <tt>RestExceptionMessage</tt>.